-Nancy Ruth is a Canadian-born singer, songwriter, musician and recording artist.
-From accompanying herself on the piano and guitar, to fronting bands and headlining on the concert stage, she’s enjoyed an international performance career that’s explored genres as diverse as jazz, rock, latin and flamenco.
+Nancy Ruth is a Canadian-born singer, songwriter, and recording artist.
+A world traveller with a powerful stage presence, she comes alive as she cooks up a very tasty brew of jazz, latin, and flamenco.
 Her Spanish roots eventually led her to Málaga, Spain, where she now resides and finds creative inspiration for her songwriting, weaving her influences in the Mediterranean breeze.

 Growing up in a rustic log house in the temperate rain forest of British Columbia, she dreamed of a life of music and adventure.
 An early love of jazz was ignited by family jam sessions.
 She went on to study classical piano and voice with the Toronto Conservatory of Music, acting and theatre at Langara’s Studio 58, and further music studies at Douglas College in New Westminster.